 Selection panel meet to review applications: End of July

-Winner announced: Wednesday 2 August 2017 at the FEAL National Conference Dinner Park Hyatt Hotel Melbourne
+Winner announced: Wednesday 1 August 2018 at the FEAL National Conference Dinner, Hilton Hotel Sydney

 What is supporting documentation?